Rights and Responsibilities

 - Order any repeat medication in good time to avoid running out.

-Patients should endeavor to cancel any appointments that they no longer need.
+Patients should endeavour to cancel any appointments that they no longer need.
 Repeated wasting of appointments may result in the patient being removed from the practice list.

 Our staff have responsibility towards the care and dignity of each of our patients and endeavour at all times to respect race, age, gender and disability.